Gadg8eer/OpenGFX-Mars-reHabs-Late-Start/MarsHabs-Late-Start/ogfx-mars-houses-rehabs/readme.txt

 1 About
 -------

-This NewGRF provides Houses for the Martian Environment
+This NewGRF provides Houses originally made by Zephyris.
+Originally meant for the Martian Environment, but can be used in any climate including landscape GRFs such as JP+ and AuzLandscape.

-Name of this Repo:  OpenHabs - OpenGFX Mars Houses: Late Start Repository version: 11
+Name of this Repo:  reHabs - OpenGFX Mars Houses: Late Start Repository version: 11